Smart Pigs Market Size, Share, and Growth Forecast 2026–2033

 • In July 2024, T.D.
 Williamson (TDW) developed the 22-inch MDS™ Inline Inspection System to address complex anomalies.
 This new 22-inch platform provides multi-diameter flexibility and advanced analytics, allowing it to detect interacting anomalies that traditional pigs typically overlook.

 • In April 2024, ROSEN Group launched the next-generation RoCorr + EMAT Ultra for high-resolution crack detection.
-This system is specifically designed to identify sub-critical stress corrosion cracking (SCC) at higher resolutions, greatly enhancing safety for aging gas pipelines.
+This system is specifically designed to identify subcritical stress-corrosion cracking (SCC) at higher spatial resolution, thereby enhancing safety for aging gas pipelines.

 • In November 2023, ROSEN Group reported record revenue growth following the acquisition of a controlling stake.
-The 2024 acquisition by Partners Group provided the capital needed for large-scale R&D, particularly in EMAT technology and AI-powered image processing, to speed up data interpretation.
+The 2024 acquisition by Partners Group provided the capital required for large-scale R&D, particularly in EMAT technology and AI-powered image processing, to accelerate data interpretation.

 Companies Covered in Smart Pigs Market